ConstantRobotics-Ltd/Lens/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method designed to encode command to change any lens parameter value for remote lens controller.
-Sometimes there is a need to control a lens remotely.
-To do this, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel to lens controller.
-To simplify this, the **Lens** interface class contains static methods for encoding the control command.
+**encodeSetParamCommand(...)** static method designed to encode command to change any remote lens parameter.
+To control a lens remotely, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel.
+To simplify this, the **Lens** class contains static methods for encoding the control command.
 The **Lens** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, LensParam id, float value);